EricssonResearch/dnt/miki/doc/stream_compiler.md

 This finds a key in the *streams* section with the name `pipelinename`, interprets its value as an action list, and inlines that list into the current action list.
 No `CALL` action is allowed in the final Action list!

 Additional arguments are substitutions in the form of `key=value`.
-After the refrenced pipeline is loaded from the config, but before its processing, there is a string substitution phase.
-The "{key}" placeholders in the string are replaced by the corresponting value from the substitution list.
+After the referenced pipeline is loaded from the config, but before its processing, there is a string substitution phase.
+The "{key}" placeholders in the pipeline string are replaced by the corresponding value from the substitution list.
 An error is generated if no substitution is found for *key*.

 ### del